 Scatterplot of LDL levels versus age

+Total: 5

 We perform a linear regression of LDL on the continuous variable age to explore the mean LDL values as they differ by age.
 We assume unequal variance in our predictor of interest as there is no reason to assume equal variance, i.e. we use robust standard errors.
 The intercept of our regression model tells us the expected mean LDL value for a subject who is 0 years old, and the slope tells us the expected rate of change of LDL for a 1 year difference in age.